ExpressGateway/express-gateway/README.md

   }
 ```

-### Processor conditions
+### Policy conditions

-Each processor in a pipeline can be gated with a condition specification.
+Each policy in a pipeline can be gated with a condition specification.
 Each
 condition specification is in the format:

 ```js